-In-cell NMR Approach for Real-time Exploration of Pathway Versatility: Substrate Mixtures in Non-Engineered Yeast
+In-Cell NMR Approach for Real-Time Exploration of Pathway Versatility: Substrate Mixtures in Nonengineered Yeast

 Francesca Sannelli, Pernille Rose Jensen*, Sebastian Meier*